Table of Contents

 Board review style question #2

-- A 16 year old male had a biopsy from a 16 cm mass in the proximal humerus (see image).
+A 16 year old boy had a biopsy from a 16 cm mass in the proximal humerus (see image).
 Which of the following is true?

 - Treatment will include neoadjuvant chemotherapy followed by resection

-- This tumor is most often seen in older patients
+- Tumor is most often seen in older patients

 Board review style answer #2

-B. This is a conventional high grade osteosarcoma.
-Treatment will include neoadjuvant chemotherapy followed by resection.
+C. Treatment will include neoadjuvant chemotherapy followed by resection.
+This is a conventional high grade osteosarcoma.

 Comment Here